How multiple church services hurt your church

 - Our church does so much in the community because of the number of people that go there.
 It is unquestionable that churches with more resources have a larger reach.
 Is there inherently anything wrong with a large church service because of numbers, probably not.
 Does a church get so large that people feel like a number?
 Yes.
 Does a church get so large that the church takes on the personality of the leadership because they are the key figures in the church meeting?
 Yes.

 - We have many programs that get people programmed into our church.
 ‘We have this group, that meeting, that ministry and so on.’
 ‘And that’s how we make our large church smaller.’
 But is this a method that resembles a business?
-Using a massive volunteer base to supplement a large infrastructure with only the leadership being paid salaries is odd logic.
+Using a massive volunteer base to supplement a large infrastructure with only the leadership being paid salaries is odd logic and akin to a corporate methodology to maintain the multiple of processes.

 What to think about.